-At least two of the elective courses must be Arts and/or Science university transfer courses, and may be any level (100 to 400).

-All other electives must be 2nd, 3rd, or 4th year Arts and/or Science university transfer or Business courses.
-Only one ABT course may be included.
-At least three of these electives must be 300- or 400-level.
+At least two of the electives must be Arts and/or Science university transfer courses (100 to 400 level).
+The other elective courses must be 2nd, 3rd, or 4th year Arts or Science university transfer courses or Business courses and no more than one Applied Business Technology (ABT) course.
+At least three electives must be 300 or 400 level.